|This cabinet photograph of Captain Charles Hay of the 36th United States Infantry Regiment was taken in San 1872 as

 Additional information not mentioned in Officers in the Army and Navy Who Served in the Civil War:

-married or having any children.
+having married or having any children.

 Captain Charles Hay died at Denver, Colorado on 27 June 1892 while still on active duty and was buried at Fort